-System configura- tion Connection to the system controller Power supply unit for transmission lines Group operation of units in a system with multiple outdoor units Power supply switch con- nector connection System with one outdoor unit - Leave CN41 as it is (Factory setting) System with multi- Not connected Not grouped ple outdoor units Grouped Disconnect the male con- With connection to the indoor-outdoor transmission line Not required Grouped/not grouped nector from the female power supply switch con- nector (CN41) and con- nect it to the female power With connection to the centralized con- trol system Not required (Powered from the outdoor unit) Grouped/not grouped supply switch connector (CN40) on only one of the outdoor units.
-Connect the S (shielded) terminal on the terminal block (TB7) on the out- door unit whose CN41 was replaced with CN40 to the ground terminal (m) on the electric box.
+System configura- tion Connection to the system controller Power supply unit for transmission lines Group operation of units in a system with multiple outdoor units Power supply switch con- nector connection System with one outdoor unit - - Leave CN41 as it is (Factory setting) System with multi- Not connected Not grouped ple outdoor units Grouped Disconnect the male con- With connection to the indoor-outdoor transmission lineNot requiredWith connection to the centralized con- trol systemNot required (Powered from the outdoor unit)Required Not required Grouped/not grouped nector from the female power supply switch con- nector (CN41) and con- nect it to the female power (Powered from the Grouped/not grouped supply switch connector (CN40) on only one of the outdoor units.
+Connect the S (shielded) terminal on the terminal block (TB7) on the out- door unit whose CN41 was replaced with CN40 to the ground terminal (,+) on the electric box.
 Required Grouped/not grouped Leave CN41 as it is (Factory setting)